In the A-B-C's of breast implants there is a lot of ground to cover.

 Ow, ouch, owie... it huuuuuurts.

-No one likes pain, and you're going to want to minimize it and (ideally) keep it at bay after surgery.
+No one likes pain, and you're going to want to minimize it and (ideally) keep it at bay after getting breast implants.

-Your surgeon and anesthetist are geared up for helping you manage any post-op pain (pain relief actually starts while you’re in surgery).
+Your surgeon and anesthesiologist are geared up for helping you manage any post-op pain (pain relief actually starts while you’re in surgery).
 Don’t be a martyr, take your meds after surgery.

-Whether it’s patience while you save up the money for your surgery, waiting for your girls to drop and fluff, or patience to get in your first bra patience is probably THE most important Boobie Mantra.
+Whether it’s patience while you save up the money for your surgery, waiting for your breast implants to drop and fluff, or patience to try on your first bra—patience is probably the most important Boobie Mantra.

 Specifically nipple piercings... you can have them before surgery and you can get them after surgery.
 It's all about timing.
 And, for safety reasons, you shouldn't keep a nipple piercing in during surgery but you can usually have it put back in straight after your procedure.
 (Sometimes your surgeon will put it back for you while still under)